ChrisTs8920/StreamSync/README.md

 A Video streaming server - client application made with Java, JavaFX and FFmpeg.

-*This project was made during my Multimedia class.*
+>*This project was made during my Multimedia course in University.*

 ### Server